charliecalvert/CloudNotes/Assignments/React/ReactNativeAndroidSdk.md

 - [http://bit.ly/x86ova](http://bit.ly/x86ova)

 I see no way around installing Android Studio.
-All we really need is the Android SDK, but Google has so entirely hosed the SDK interface, that you probably need [Android Studio][astudio] unless you have the SDK already installed.
+All we really need is the Android SDK, but Google has so removed the GUI SDK interface from everything but Android Studio.
+As a reult, you probably need [Android Studio][astudio] unless you have an old version of the SDK already installed.

 [astudio]: https://developer.android.com/